crayray/interactive-voting-information-site/README.md

 ---

 ## Technologies
 This is a static site built with HTML, CSS, JavaScript, and JQuery.
 The map functionality comes from [Google's Civic API](https://developers.google.com/civic-information/) and the [Voting Information Project's embeddable Voter Information Tool](https://www.votinginfoproject.org/about).
-Data is only populated during election cycles.
+Data is only populated to the API during election cycles.

 ## Credits
 The humble developer who built this app: